-Resting echocardiography — Resting echocardiography is not indicated in the perioperative patient unless there is another indication, such as to evaluate valve function in patients with a murmur or left ventricular systolic function in patients with HF or dyspnea of unknown cause.
+Resting echocardiography — Resting echocardiography is not indicated in the perioperative patient unless there is another indication, such as to evaluate valve function in patients with a murmur or left ventricular systolic function in patients with heart failure or dyspnea of unknown cause.
 (See "Transesophageal echocardiography: Indications, complications, and normal views" and "Echocardiographic evaluation of prosthetic heart valves" and "Role of echocardiography in atrial fibrillation" and "Echocardiographic evaluation of the aortic valve" and "Echocardiographic evaluation of the mitral valve".)

 The presence of significant left ventricular systolic dysfunction or severe valvular heart disease is associated with a worse outcome, particularly postoperative heart failure, at the time of noncardiac surgery [13,38,55-59].

-Troponin and BNP — The potential role of troponin and brain natriuretic peptide testing in perioperative risk stratification is discussed elsewhere.
+Troponin and brain natriuretic peptide — The potential role of troponin and brain natriuretic peptide testing in perioperative risk stratification is discussed elsewhere.
 (See "Perioperative myocardial infarction after noncardiac surgery", section on 'Troponin' and "Natriuretic peptide measurement in non-heart failure settings", section on 'Postoperative complications'.)

 RECOMMENDATIONS OF OTHERS — Our approach to the evaluation of patients scheduled to undergo noncardiac surgery is generally similar to that presented in the 2014 American College of Cardiology/American Heart Association (ACC/AHA) and European Society of Cardiology/European Society of Anesthesiology (ESC/ESA) guidelines on noncardiac surgery [9,10,17].
 Despite collaborative efforts of the two societies to minimize discrepancies between their guidelines, there are differences in recommendations.
 We prefer the algorithm and recommendations in the ACC/AHA guideline (algorithm 1).

 SUMMARY AND RECOMMENDATIONS

 ●Identification of risk factors is derived from the history and physical examination; the type of proposed surgery influences the risk of perioperative cardiac event.
 (See 'Initial preoperative evaluation' above.)